HSG-AIML/MaskedSST/readme.md

 # Data
 * The Houston2018 dataset is publicly [available](https://hyperspectral.ee.uh.edu/?page_id=1075) from the Hyperspectral Image Analysis Lab at the University of Houston and IEEE GRSS IADF.
-* Code to re-create the unlabeled EnMAP and labeled EnMAP-DFC datasets is made available in the [code](enmap_data/) directory.
+* Code to re-create the unlabeled EnMAP and labeled EnMAP-DFC datasets is made available in the [enmap_data](enmap_data/) directory.
 Please follow the instructions there.

 # Pre-trained models
-we provide the pre-trained model checkpoints for the spatial-spectral transformer on Houston2018 and EnMAP datasets.
+We provide the pre-trained model checkpoints for the spatial-spectral transformer on Houston2018 and EnMAP datasets.
 * [SST Houston2018]()
 * [SST EnMAP]()